civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 10.3(1)(a) of the French version of the `Immigration and Refugee Protection Act` is replaced by the following:

-    les catégories auxquelles **le** paragraphe **10.1(1)** s'applique;
+    les catégories auxquelles le paragraphe 10.1(1) s'applique;

   **(2)** Paragraphs 10.3(1)(h) to (j) of the Act are replaced by the following:

     the basis on which an eligible foreign national may be ranked;

-    the establishment of groupings of eligible foreign nationals for the purposes of ranking, which groupings may consist of
+    **subject to subsection (1.01)**, the establishment of **categories** of eligible foreign nationals for the purposes of ranking, which groupings may consist of

     all eligible foreign nationals,